Bring your students to these fun and engaging Art & Design Workshops, which they can experience in-person or through an online platform.

 Adventures in Art at the Walker Art Gallery KS1 Workshop

-Specially designed for key stage 1, this workshop focuses on simple and fun art activities allowing students to discover the Walker Art Gallery’s collection.
-They will show students that the gallery is a space for interaction and creativity, helping to create a love of art that will last a lifetime.
+Especially designed for Key Stage 1, this workshop focuses on simple and fun art activities that enable children to discover the Walker Art Gallery’s collection.
+We will show our youngest scholars that the gallery is a space for interaction and creativity, helping to foster a love of art that will last a lifetime.

 Find out more about Adventures in Art at the Walker Art Gallery KS1 Workshop.